GetStream/vg/README.md

 # virtualgo
-Virtualgo (or `vg` for short) is a [`dep`](https://github.com/golang/dep) compatible solution to problems caused be managing dependencies in the `vendor` directory.
+Virtualgo (or `vg` for short) is a [`dep`](https://github.com/golang/dep) compatible solution to problems caused by managing dependencies in the `vendor` directory.
 If you have had any of the following problems this package will solve them for you: